-The term ‘Perfect’ is teleios, meaning perfect, (a) complete in all its parts, (b) full grown, of full age, (c) specially of the completeness of Christian character.
+The term ‘Perfect’ is the greek word teleios, meaning perfect or complete in all its parts, full grown, of full age, (especially of the completeness of Christian character).

 Philippians 1:6 “being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ;”

-Creation was perfect before the fall of man, sin corrupted.
-Mankind was likewise made perfect and sin corrupted our entire being.
+Creation was perfect before the fall of man, sin corrupted everything.
+Mankind was made in perfection.
 The work of Christ on the cross was to reestablish our relationship with God.
-The work of the Spirit is to re-mold us into the image Christ was doing with Adam in the garden.
-The function of the church today is to be a light in the darkness.
+The work of the Spirit is to mold us into the image Christ, one that was lost in the garden.

 1 Corinthians 1:6-9 “even as the testimony of Christ was confirmed in you, so that you come short in no gift, eagerly waiting for the revelation of our Lord Jesus Christ, who will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ.
 God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.”

-The perfection of God’s work in us is now known in part, it will be revealed at the presentation of the Lamb of God.
+The perfection of God’s work is now known in part but it will be revealed at the presentation of the Lamb of God.
 For those who have been enriched by His Spirit, there is a future hope and glory.
 Our reward is Jesus, we have been given an investment now, that will yield dividends forever.
 For those of you on this path, I say—–be patient.
 He will complete His work in you and you will know His goodness.